 - Employees have a basic understanding of project management principles

-- The staff has a desire to select projects based on a structured system
+- The staff has the desire to select projects based on a structured system

 - The organization has a process for evaluating project performance based on specific goals and commitments